 Part 3 - Administrative process

 The assessor will have qualifications, training and experience relevant to the body system being assessed.
 The assessor will have successfully completed requisite training in using the Guidelines for each body system they intend on assessing.
-They will be listed as a trained assessor of permanent impairment for each relevant body system(s) on the State Insurance Regulatory Authority website.
+They will be listed as a trained assessor of permanent impairment for each relevant body system(s) on the SIRA website.

 Referrers must consult this publication to gain an understanding of the information that should be provided to the assessor in order to conduct a comprehensive evaluation of impairment.